lingtalfi/AssetLoader/README.md

 ```
 If you write your assets directly in the html code,
 then the assetLoader doesn't know about them, but their code has been called indeed,
-so there is some kind of de-synchronization here.
+so there is some kind of de-synchronization here between what assets are really loaded,
+and what assets (items) the assetLoader thinks are loaded.

 One possible problem that comes out of this de-synchronization is that if you
 call the assetLoader.loadItems method, since the assetLoader believes that